Collective

 Culture, Justice, and Conflict

 What constitutes a “conflict” can be a cultural question.
 Culture is an essential part of conflict.
 It runs deep and shapes our perceptions, judgements, attitudes, and ideas of self and others, and can also influence one’s framework to resolve, confront, discuss, or transform conflict.
-One cannot talk about justice without talking about culture (which includes all systems of oppression and colonization.)
-They are inextricably connected.

 Culture does not cause conflict but rather influences it and shapes the individual's perception of what is a conflict and how he or she will respond.
 Culture is multi-layered and knowing certain cultural norms of groups does not predict behavior and response.
 Generalizations about culture are not the whole story.